 Search "[resort name] Einwohnerkontrolle" for the address and opening hours.
 Most offices are open weekday mornings only; some have limited afternoon hours.

 At the office, you complete a registration form (Anmeldeformular) and present your documents.
-The officer processes your L permit (Kurzaufenthaltsbewilligung) on the spot or within a few days.
+The Gemeinde issues you an Anmeldebestätigung (registration confirmation) - this is what you leave with.

 Step 4: Obtain your AHV number